Maitreyapatel/maitreyapatel.github.io/_pages/about.md

 <!-- Aside from academics, I enjoy working on intriguing open-source projects.
 Recently, I have dedicated my free time to developing [reliability-checklist](https://github.com/Maitreyapatel/reliability-checklist) (v0.1.0 released) and [AInos](https://ainosai.com) (under review for product market fit). -->

-<p style="color:red;">I always look for self-motivated students who want to focus on either fundamental problems or responsibility aspects of Generative AI.
-If you have prior experience in related fields, feel free to reach out to me if you are interested.</p>
+<p style="color:red;">Note: I am currently not taking on any new students for supervision.
+However, if you have a well-defined research proposal and can clearly articulate how we might collaborate, I welcome you to reach out.</p>